priyankakshetty/text-to-audio-using-java/README.md

 # text-to-audio-using-java

-This java program converts text to speech using Javafx speech engine with FreeTTS Libraries.
+This is a simple Java program to convert text to speech.
+It gives the option to convert default stories inserted text.
+The stories are stored in Stories directory.

+**Libraries Used**
+- Java SpeechFX engine
+- FreeTTS
+- AWT
+- Spring